stadt-karlsruhe/ckanext-extractor/README.rst

   scheduled for that resource.

   Note that this command only schedules the necessary extraction background tasks.
-The Celery daemon has to be running for the extraction to actually happen.
+A background jobs worker has to be running for the extraction to actually happen.

 - ``init``: Initialize the database tables for *ckanext-extractor*.
 You only need to use this once (during the installation).